 For the first time, the majority of Americans are in agreement that climate change is happening and express concern regarding the near and long-term threat.
 But this majority agreement also comes at a time of rising authoritarian tendencies across systems of governance within and outside the borders of the United States.
 How are media-makers adjusting to these changing contexts?
 An emergent discourse of climate crisis is proliferating.
 Why?
 How, exactly, is the climate crisis being defined / imagined?
 Who is defining the crisis and who is not?
-What types of solutions are being elevated and what types are not?
+What responses are being elevated?
+And what responses are being denigrated or ignored?
 Ultimately, my dissertation seeks to understand the asymmetries of power emergent from and perpetuated through apocalyptic representations of planetary-scale crisis in the United States.
-And my dissertation does so with an eye to addressing the role of representation in shaping responses to the threats of climate change.
+And my dissertation will do so with an eye to addressing the role of representation in shaping responses to the threats of climate change.